WeblateOrg/weblate/docs/admin/auth.rst

 Each user can configure this in :ref:`profile-account` and second factor will be required to sign in addition to the existing authentication method.

+This can be enforced for users at the project (see :ref:`project-enforced_2fa`) or team level.

+The permissions of a team with enforced two-factor authentication won't be applied to users who do not have it configured.